Most New Zealand tourism on offer doesn’t do justice to this theme. We consider wildlife to be an important part of the country.

 Note.
 These tours are not in zoos but rely on the presence and behaviour of wild animals.
 You will not always have the same sightings and very occasionally you may not get to see the intended species.
 It's all part of the adventure and excitement!

-Samoa is our firm favourite when it comes to the Pacific Islands, it’s not as well-known as other South Pacific Islands, but it is brimming with beautiful beaches and other unique places just waiting to be explored.
-If you are looking for the postcard perfect destination that is a little more off thFind out more
+Samoa is our favourite when it comes to the Pacific Islands.
+It is brimming with beautiful beaches and other unique places just waiting to be explored.
+If you are looking for the postcard perfect destination that is a little more off the beaten track, then a Samoa Vacation is for you!Find out more

 Have fun on this easy two hour kayak safari, to photograph the royal spoonbill and find out more about the other birds of this wetland habitat.Find out more